 - What are the indications of a virus?

-- Could diarrhea be an indication of a feeding issue or food allergy?
+- Could the loose stools indicate a feeding issue or food allergy?

 - Should I change my baby's formula or diet?
 What should I add?
 What should I take out?

 - I'm breastfeeding; could something in my diet be causing my baby's diarrhea?

 - What can I do at home to ease my baby’s diarrhea?

 - How do I help avoid diarrhea in my baby in the future?

 - Could infant diarrhea be an indication of a more serious problem?

 Your doctor’s guidance can give you peace of mind as you work together to get your baby’s bowel movements back on track so your little one can start feeling better.